 3315.
 Principles of Digital Media Production (3).
-Prerequisites: JOUR 2310 or ADV 3312 or PR 3312 with a grade of C or higher.
+Prerequisites: C or better in JOUR 2310 or ADV 3312 or PR 3312.
 Provides students with the working knowledge of online interaction and practice in basic Web design production,

 3333.
 Multimedia Development (3).
-Prerequisite: One of EMC 3315, PR 3341, ADV 3361, JOUR 3314, or JOUR 3317 with a grade of C or higher.
+Prerequisite: C or better in EMC 3315, PR 3341, ADV 3361, JOUR 3314, or JOUR 3317.
 Using authoring tools and design software, students will create static and animated vector images for the purposes of multimedia production.

 3335.
 Video Production and Editing (3).
-Prerequisite: EMC 3315 with a grade of C or higher.
+Prerequisite: C or better in EMC 3315.
 Introduction to the single video camera production process and audio, lighting, electronic graphics, and postproduction applications for creating and manipulating moving images for digital distribution.